kiteco/issue-tracker/README.md

 - `PyCharm:` [Adam Smith](https://github.com/adamsmith)
 - `Atom:` [Tarak Upadhyaya](https://github.com/tarakju), [Alex Flint](https://github.com/alexflint)

-## Known issues
-The list of known issues for the plugins can be found in [ISSUES](https://github.com/kiteco/plugins/blob/master/ISSUES.md).
-We expect to improve the plugins over time!

 ## License
 All the software in this repository is released under the MIT License.
 See [LICENSE](https://github.com/kiteco/plugins/blob/master/LICENSE) for details.